jporeilly/Ansible/Labs/01 Install & Configuration/02 Configuration/configure.md

 **add ansadmin**

-**ensure that you're logged with ansadmin credentials, on the Ansible Controller**
+**ensure that you're logged with CentOS credentials, on the Ansible Controller**

 SSH into Node 1 from Ansible Controller:
+in a new terminal window: [centos@centos7 ~]$
 ```
 ssh 10.0.0.2
 username: centos